You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 It is to mention and link to your new post from your old popular blog posts.

-For this, you need to head over to Google Analytics > Behavior > All pages.
+To do this, you need to head over to Google Analytics > Behavior > All pages.

-In here, find out the top traffic-driving pages on your site.
+Find out the top traffic-driving pages on your site.

 With this strategy in place, you attract lots of traffic to your new blog post by people visiting your top pages.